List of NBA single-game blocks leaders

 This is a complete list of National Basketball Association players who have blocked 10 or more shots in a game.

 48 players have blocked 10 or more shots in a game.
-It has occurred 163 times (including the playoffs) in NBA history.
+It has occurred 164 times (including the playoffs) in NBA history.
 Mark Eaton accomplished the feat more times than anyone else in league history (19), followed by Manute Bol (18).
-Eaton, Hakeem Olajuwon, and Andrew Bynum are the only players to block 10 or more shots in a playoff game, with Bynum being the only player to do so with a victory.
+Mark Eaton, Hakeem Olajuwon, Andrew Bynum, and Victor Wembanyama are the only players to block 10 or more shots in a playoff game, with Andrew Bynum being the only player to do so with a victory.

-The NBA did not record blocked shots until the 1973–74 season.
+The NBA did not record blocked shots until 1973–74 NBA season.